 “Is this not how I normally dress?”
 I asked innocently with a half twirl, knowing damn well unless things changed quite a bit that this was not how I normally dressed on a Sunday morning.
 I was more of a sweatpants on Sunday girl.

-Claire spoke up first, “Well, hun, we all are usually a bit more… casual on Sundays.” gesturing to her own casual yoga pants and baggy sweatshirt.
+Claire spoke up first, “Well, hun, we all are usually a bit more… casual on Sundays.” gesturing to her own well-worn yoga pants and baggy sweatshirt.

 “Are you going to Church?
 Did you find Jesus?”
-Eloise asked with a chuckle.
+Eloise asked with a chuckle before getting slightly serious.
 “Oh wait, ten years ago were you a bible thumper?”